 During my actual van build, the heater was an essential tool for me.
 Since I didn’t have a garage to work in and the fact that the build took twice as long as I had predicted, I ended up needing the heater just to keep me warm throughout the build.

 Since spending a significant amount of time in my van, I can confidently say that the Espar heater has become one of the favorite purchases.
 Using the heater makes it feel more like an integrated system that doesn’t require any effort or thought.
 When I want to use it, I just push the magic button.

-I had made the decision to use a diesel heater very early in the planning process.
+I had decided to use a diesel heater very early in the planning process.
 This decision was mainly because I wanted to have a single fuel source on the van, other than the solar, and didn’t want to have to carry around additional propane to run a heater.

-Once I made the decision to use a Diesel Heater, I needed to decide which company and model would best suit my needs.
-For a long time I had planned on using a Rixens heating system for my hot water and was leaning towards the D4 but after deciding to go an alternate route with my hot water system I decided that the D2 would be just fine for what I was going to use the heater for.
+Once I decided to use a Diesel Heater, I needed to decide which company and model would best suit my needs.
+For a long time, I had planned on using a Rixens heating system for my hot water and was leaning towards the D4 but after deciding to go an alternate route with my hot water system I decided that the D2 would be just fine for what I was going to use the heater for.